lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 agent = WebAgent(world_model, action_engine, n_steps=5)
 ```

-However, note if you set this too low, the agent may not be able to succefuly achieve your objective.
+However, note if you set this too low, the agent may not be able to successfully achieve your objective.

 ### Number of retries